thephpleague/url/dev-master/url.md

 ## Outputting the Urls

-The `UrlInterface` interface provide the following methods:
+The `UrlInterface` interface provide the following methods to interact with the URLs properties.

-### UrlInterface::__toString
+### Url::__toString

-Returns the string representation of a `UrlInterface` object as a valid URL.
+Returns the string representation of a `UriInterface` object as a valid URL.

 ~~~php